jriguera/kartenn/README.md

 kartenn
 =======

-Jekyll website based on BootStraap carrousel template.
-It supports the following sections (see _config.yml):
+Jekyll website based on [BootStraap carousel template](http://getbootstrap.com/examples/carousel).
+It supports the following sections (see `_config.yml`):

  *  Logo and slogan for the company.
  *  Optional Navbar with links controlled within configuration